-Tip #1: Color Correct
+Tip 1: Color Correct

-Color-correcting products are great for evening out your complexion, but with so many options it can be hard to know which one is right for you.
+Color-correcting products are great for evening out your complexion, but with so many options, it can be hard to know which one is right for you.
 “Choose a neutralizer based on your skin tone,” says Short.
 If you have fair to lightly tan skin, select an orange shade to neutralize dark spots.
-If you fall into the tan to deep range, red is excellent for cancelling out dark hyperpigmentation or post-acne hyperpigmentation.For a drugstore option, we love the NYX Professional Makeup Color Correcting Palette, which has shades to cover everything from dark circles to discoloration.
+If you fall into the tan to deep range, red is excellent for canceling out dark hyperpigmentation or post-acne hyperpigmentation.
+Try the Lancôme Teint Idole Ultra Wear Camouflage Corrector, a full-coverage product which has shades to cover everything from dark circles to discoloration.

-Tip #2: Know Your Undertones
+Tip 2: Know Your Undertones

-Tip #3: Look for Intense Pigments
+Tip 3: Look for Intense Pigments

-Tip #4: Don’t Use Too Much Product
+Tip 4: Don’t Use Too Much Product